Bernard Montgomery: 1930s

-In January 1929 Montgomery was promoted to brevet lieutenant-colonel.
+In January 1929, Montgomery was promoted to brevet lieutenant-colonel.
 That month he returned to the 1st Battalion, Royal Warwickshire Regiment again, as Commander of Headquarters Company; he went to the War Office to help write the Infantry Training Manual in mid-1929.
 In 1931 Montgomery was promoted to substantive lieutenant-colonel and became the Commanding officer (CO) of the 1st Battalion, Royal Warwickshire Regiment and saw service in Palestine and British India.
 He was promoted to colonel in June 1934 (seniority from January 1932).
 He attended and was then recommended to become an instructor at the Indian Army Staff College (now the Pakistan Command and Staff College) in Quetta, British India.

 On completion of his tour of duty in India, Montgomery returned to Britain in June 1937 where he took command of the 9th Infantry Brigade with the temporary rank of brigadier.
 His wife died that year.

-In 1938, he organised an amphibious combined operations landing exercise that impressed the new C-in-C of Southern Command, General Sir Archibald Percival Wavell.
+In 1938, he organised an amphibious combined operations landing exercise that impressed the new C-in-C of Southern Command, General Sir Archibald Wavell.
 He was promoted to major-general on 14 October 1938 and took command of the 8th Infantry Division in the British mandate of Palestine.
 In Palestine, Montgomery was involved in suppressing an Arab revolt which had broken out over opposition to Jewish emigration.
-He returned in July 1939 to Britain, suffering a serious illness on the way, to command the 3rd (Iron) Infantry Division.
+He returned in July 1939 to Britain, suffering a serious illness on the way, to command the 3rd Infantry Division.
 Reporting the suppression of the revolt in April 1939, Montgomery wrote, "I shall be sorry to leave Palestine in many ways, as I have enjoyed the war out here".